The Big Picture

 Clinics and Practice

 Students interested in more hands-on practical experience are also able to take advantage of NYU’s leadership position in the field of clinical legal education.
 A number of year-long or semester-long clinics, in which they work with real world clients, including prominent NGOs, government agencies or international organizations on cutting-edge issues, are offered annually.
-Master’s students interested in international law are especially drawn to our long-standing and renowned clinics on global justice, or international environmental law, constitutional transitions with Professor Sujit Choudhry, or becoming involved with international organizations in a class with Professors Gráinne de Búrca and Angelina Fisher.
+Master’s students interested in international law are especially drawn to our long-standing and renowned clinics on global justice and international environmental law.
 Simulation courses, much like clinics, but without the fieldwork component, also offer students practical training, such as the class on international arbitration and litigation.
+Many students receive competitive NYU post-graduation fellowships to work at institutions such as the UN International Law Commission, the Office of the UN High Commission for Human Rights, and the World Bank.
+Students benefit also form NYU’s strong connections with many major NGOs and agencies worldwide.

 After admission, some International Legal Studies students apply for the Transitional Justice Leadership Program.
 This selective program, which is pursued in conjunction with the LLM degree, guarantees enrollment in two of the main courses offered annually in this area, and the opportunity to undertake a related, academic-year internship with a New York international organization or NGO.